 Arguably, the best uses of modern instant messengers are VoIP and Video calls.
-Nonetheless, the fact that WhatsApp is a third-party app might cause issues, as some users report that WhatsApp is not ringing for them.
+Nonetheless, the fact that WhatsApp is a third-party app might cause issues, as some users report that WhatsApp calls are not ringing for them.

 WhatsApp was one of the first third-party platforms that brought this free and nifty functionality and now lots of people use it as their go-to service for calls.
 Not exactly of use if it doesn’t notify you about an incoming call.